OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 ### 1)  User logs in

-We have implemented a method for making HTTP requests to the backend, as we will need to 	make at least three of them: one for logging in, one for getting the sessionId and a valid token from openvidu-server and a one for letting know our backend when any user leaves the video-call.
+We have implemented a method for making HTTP requests to the backend, as we will need to make at least three of them: one for logging in, one for getting the sessionId and a valid token from openvidu-server and one for letting know our backend when any user leaves the video-call.
 The header of the method looks like this:

 ```javascript
 function httpRequest(method, url, body, errorMsg, callback)